pavel-d/mail-beacon/README.md

 # Mail Beacon

 The Mailbox Beacon is a device that detects when a new letter or package has been delivered to your mailbox using a reed switch.
 It sends a signal to your LoRa gateway, then the gateway sends a message via WiFi to MQTT server.
+It's designed to integrate with HomeAssistant, but can theoretically work with anything that supports MQTT based sensors.

 Specification